krdashev/krdashev/README.md

-    Project 1: A web application for managing employee data Project 2: A game developed using Unity game engine Project 3: A tool for automating repetitive tasks
+    Project 1: A web application for managing employee data Project 2: A game developed using Unity game engine

 ## Skills 👨‍💻